llendway/github_for_collaboration/github_for_collaboration.md

 /usr/bin/git
 ```

 then you are finished and don't need to install Git.

 On a Windows machine, you may not even be able to type the `which git` command successfully.
 This should be fixed by installing git.
 Or you will have to use the shell.
+You can also try typing `where git`.

   2. If you do not have Git installed, you need to install it.
 The instructions are slightly different for Windows and Macs.